Juelich Rapid Spectral Simulation Code

 Average time to close issues: N/A

-Average time to close pull requests: 2 minutes
+Average time to close pull requests: about 17 hours

 Total issue authors: 0